trilop753/BookHub/README.md

 - Unregistered users can only browse books.
 - Administrators have additional permissions to manage books and accounts.

+---

+## Data Seeding

+Data seeding is implemented using the Bogus NuGet package to generate sort of realistic fake data for development.
+This makes it easy to populate all models consistently.

+---

 ## Continuous Integration / Deployment

 ### GitLab Pipeline